loopbackio/loopback-next/docs/site/migration/overview.md

    Learn how to convert your boot scripts to lifecycle observers in [Migrating boot scripts](boot-scripts.md).

-2. To make your application secure, LoopBack 3 offers several ways how to implement authentication and authorization.
-Check out [Authentication & authorization](auth/overview.md) for an overview and links to further resources.
+2. To make your application secure, LoopBack 3 offers several ways to implement authentication and authorization.
+Check out [Authentication & authorization](auth/overview.md) for an overview and links to further resources on how to migrate to LoopBack 4 authentication/authorization.

 3. LoopBack version 4 has its own CLI tool `lb4` (see [Command-line interface](../Command-line-interface.md)).
 We preserved many of